jallanxjallan/onemanairforce/adaptation/scenes/madras_curry.md

 category: past
 date: 15 July 1947
 name: Madras Curry
-status: draft
+status: synopsis
 title: Madras Curry
 ---
-Muharto, Boedi and Pang are penniless as they wait to sell the quinine.
+Muharto, Boedi and Pang are penniless as they await the verdict.
 Bob buys his "Javanese boys" a single meal each day at the cheapest eatery in Manila: The Madras Curry Restaurant.
 Though Muharto protests whenever Bob picks up the bill for their bowls of curry, Bob insists that as captain of RI-002 he is responsible for